itskalvik/bluerobotics_t200_gazebo_models/README.md

 The models have rotating propellers and simulate thrust from the propellers.

 #Setup
-1.Install [freebuoyancy_gazebo plugin](https://github.com/bluerobotics/freebuoyancy_gazebo#install) for buoyancy simulation.
+Install [freebuoyancy_gazebo plugin](https://github.com/bluerobotics/freebuoyancy_gazebo#install) for buoyancy simulation.